krzentner/language-world/data/text-davinci-003/chain_md/assembly-3.md

     Steps:  1.
-Put gripper above peg  2.
-Drop gripper around peg  3.
-Line up wrench with peg  4.
-Close wrench around peg
+Put gripper above wrench  2.
+Grab wrench with gripper  3.
+Rotate wrench until peg is lined up  4.
+Wrap wrench around peg
+    First, we need to put the gripper above the wrench.
-- When the robot's gripper is not above the peg, the robot should place gripper above peg.
+    - When the robot's gripper is not above wrench, the robot should move gripper above wrench.
+    If the wrench is below the gripper, grab it.
-- When the robot's gripper is above the peg and the robot's gripper is not around peg, the robot should drop the grip around peg.
+    - When the robot's gripper is above wrench and robot's gripper is not around wrench, the robot should grab wrench.
+    As long as the peg isn't lined up with the wrench, rotate the wrench with the gripper until the peg is lined up.
-- When the robot's gripper is around the peg and the robot's wrench is not aligned with the peg, the robot should line up the wrench with the peg.
+    - When the robot's gripper is around wrench and the peg is not horizontally aligned with wrench, the robot should rotate wrench until peg is lined up.
+    Now the peg is lined up with the wrench, so we can wrap the wrench around the peg.
-- When the robot's gripper is around the peg and the robot's wrench is aligned with the peg, the robot should close the wrench around the peg.
+    - When the peg is horizontally aligned with the wrench, the robot should wrap wrench around peg.